 Schisandra Contraindications and Side Effects

-Do not use in the early stages of cough, or rash.
-Do not use while pregnant.
-It *is* however used during labor to speed up the birthing process, and has been used successfully to induce labor in women with prolonged labor.
+Do not use it in the early stages of cough, or rash.
+Do not use it while pregnant.
+It *is* however, used during labor to speed up the birthing process, and has been used successfully to induce labor in women with prolonged labor.

 Appropriate Schisandra Dosage for Adults:

 3.5-8.5 ml of 1:2 liquid extract